 The Albright-Knox’s Book AK program is a museum-hosted book club that provides the opportunity to explore the lives of artists and learn more about art- and museum-related topics.

-After reading the pre-selected book, participants will be invited to meet at the museum, where Assistant Curator of Education Jessica DiPalma will lead a group discussion of the book, supplemented by a mini-presentation related to the topic, in the beautiful setting of AK Café.
+After reading the pre-selected book, participants will be invited to meet at the museum, where Assistant Curator of Education Jessica DiPalma will lead a group discussion of the book in the beautiful setting of AK Café.
 A reading guide and/or discussion questions will be posted on the website one month prior to the discussion.

 Participation in Book AK is free for Members and free with Gallery admission for non-members on the day of the discussion.
 Registration is required and is limited to fifteen individuals.
-To register, please call Guest Services Manager Janelle Jaeger at 716.270.8296.
+To register, please call 716.270.8296.

 PLEASE NOTE: When you participate in a meeting around a particular Book AK selection you are not committing to participate in future meetings.
 While repeat participants are encouraged, each book selection has its own registration and each is limited to fifteen participants.